LoopKit/loopdocs/docs/browser/bb-errors.md

     * Tap on `Remove App`
     * New dialog window appears, select `Remove`

 At this point, get your correct `TEAMID`, fix your Secrets file to have the correct `TEAMID` and then return to [First-Time: Configure Secrets](prepare-fork.md#configure-secrets).
-This time you will be updating `TEAMID` in the repository secret list.
+This time you will be updating `TEAMID` in the secret list.

 ## Repeat `Build Loop` Errors